htc-class/homework-site/src/markdown-pages/year-3/week-13.md

   - Adding an `int` to a _pointer_, which produces another _pointer_
   - Subtracting an `int` from a _pointer_, which produces another _pointer_
-  - Subtracing _two pointers_, which produces an `int` representing the number of items of the type pointed to by the pointer between the two pointers.
+  - Subtracing _two pointers_, which produces an `int` representing the number of items between the two pointers
 - When you add and subtract integers to/from pointers, the pointers are automagically **scaled** according to the `sizeof` the type pointed to.
 This is the same as what happens with integers used for array access, you probably